TrungSpy/bemyeyes-server/README.md

 ##Use vagrant
 Install VirtualBox
 Install Vagrant
-run 'vagrant up' in the root directory
+run `vagrant up` in the root directory

 The setup will take some time, since it sets up the entire server.

 When the server is installed log in 'vagrant ssh'

 Set up a user with the username and password configured in config.yml
-start mongo: 'mongo bemyeyes'
+start mongo: `mongo bemyeyes`

 db.addUser( { user: "bemyeyes",
               pwd: "myPassword",